 For the complete text [PDF] of Esther Abbott: Photographer and Social Reformer, 1911-2003 (E-Scholarship).
 Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
 Includes complete audio (streaming or download) for the oral history.
-Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 For the complete text [PDF] of Esther Abbott: Photographer and Social Reformer, 1911-2003 (UCSC Library Digital Collections)